What is developmental editing?

 During a developmental edit, as well as the points mentioned above, I’ll also look at dialogue, world-building, themes and any other relevant issues across the book as a whole.
 I’ll provide an overarching report and make comments and suggestions in the manuscript itself.

 Before I start work, we will agree on a price and scope for the project.
+My developmental editing prices usually range between 0.016 and 0.021 GBP per word, but it can vary depending on the type of work involved.
 We will discuss your needs and make sure you are choosing the most appropriate service – developmental editing, copyediting, proofreading or something else.
 We will also, of course, agree a deadline for me to get the edited document and report back to you.

 You can decide how you want me to communicate with you as I work through the piece.
 If any major queries arise that might affect how my work progresses, I will get in touch with you straight away.